 From 2013, IN+ has become also involved in Innoenergy, one of the Innovation Communities (KICs) supported by the European Institute of Technology.
 These are partnerships that bring together businesses, research centres and universities to allow the development of innovative products and services in the energy area imaginable, the creation of new companies and the training of a new generation of entrepreneurs.
 Within Innoenergy, IN+ leads the PhD School in the Iberia region.

-In 2014, under the re-organization of LARSyS in the context of a national research assessment, IN+ re-focused on its initial 3 research areas.
+In 2014, under the re-organization of LARSyS for the national research assessment, IN+ re-focused on its initial 3 research areas.
 Among other international activities, the centre launched the networks Step4EU - Science, Technology, Education and Policy for Europe and OIPG - International Observatory for Global Policies for the Sustainable Exploration of Atlantic.